 You can also use a fast setting hydraulic cement like this one to fill cracks in walls.
 As an added bonus, it acts like a waterproofer for leaks.

 In our project on my parent’s house, I painted all of this surface with a paintbrush.
 A roller and long handled paint pole would be better for large areas that aren’t too heavily textured.

-Do you see how much more vivid and even the mortar appears?
+Do you see how much more vivid and uniform the masonry looks?
 We used a light gray color, but the contrast of the stain made it appear brighter.
 Since this paint is made specifically for masonry, I know that it is durable and will look great for years to come.

 Behr Dry Plus is a waterproofing paint that helps with any moisture issues.
 It can resist up to 12 PSI of water pressure.
 This paint is perfect for a basement that is underground or any area prone to dampness.
 Paint isn’t a substitute to repair leakage problems, but this paint is a quality waterproofer.
 The one drawback?
 This product comes in a limited color selection.

 The last consideration is Behr Elastomeric Masonry, Stucco and Brick Paint.
 This product is mostly used to even out a surface.
-It will fill in hairline cracks (cracks that don’t go very deep or are tiny) but it won’t perform miracles.
+It will fill in hairline cracks, but it won’t perform miracles.
 You’ll still need to patch anything larger.

 Most brands of exterior concrete paint suggest they last about 3-5 years.
 They may last longer depending on the wear and tear it’s exposed to.
 It also helps prevent water from seeping into the exposed concrete and causing damage.

 Such an improvement!
-This porch maintained all of it’s rustic charm but with , clean fresh update.
+This porch maintained all of its rustic charm but with a clean, fresh update.

 Grab our free series "Weekend Home Projects that will Transform Your Life"